 Grewia asiatica or phalsa is a tropical berry native of India and South Asia.
 Mainly grown for the fruit the other parts of the shrub like ,bark and leaves, roots too have medicinal benefits.
 The fruit is full of iron, vitamin A, C, B1,2,3, calcium and dietary fiber.
 The fruit has loads of health benefits and is as cooling properties that help keep body temperature down.
 It helps prevent heat strokes.
 It offers radiation protection and the seeds contain palmitic, stearic, oleic and linoleic acids.
 Chewing the seed along with the flesh helps in air growth too.
 The peel of the berry has antioxidant properties.

 After a week long search for good phalsa I finally managed to buy it at a local fruit cart.
 The berries were fresh and perfect for a summer salad.
 I used half of it for the salad and rest to make the gorgeous sharbat which has a tangy sweet flavor and my favorite.

-Sugar – 150 gms (I use boora cheeni) (Quantity of Sugar depends on the sweetness of pulp exact)
+Sugar – 100 gms (I use boora cheeni or powdered jaggery) (Quantity of Sugar depends on the sweetness of pulp exact)

-Wash the ripe berries sprinkle a little table salt and leave them for half an hour,
+Wash the ripe berries, sprinkle a little rock salt and leave them for half an hour.

 Take just enough water to cover the berries and soak them overnight.
 (4-5 hours is also enough).